ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 i tell ya, she's such a bad driver, my wife. we were driving down the long island expressway. i told her, hey honey, can you keep your eyes on the road? just pretend it's any man but me. oh boy, she did not like that, cause the next thing i know we're in the dirt, airbag deployed, car on its side. except my airbag didn't fire cause someone stuck a bobby pin in it, the same kid my wife wears in her hair. i said, honey, ain't that something, you didn't lose it after all. i said, aint' that something, you backstabbing two-timing harlot. i ain't never buying you any beauty prodcuts again. what would've happened if i bought you a curling iron , would that be in me isntead?

 I tell ya, my wife's a terrible driver.
 Can't keep her eyes on the road.
-So I told her to  pretend it was any man but me.
-She went on about how she was gonna kill me.
-That might be the only thing she's ever said that ain't a lie!
+So I told her to  pretend it was any man but me, and she threatened to kill me!
+I said, "Honey, that's the first promise of yours I actually believe!"

 get this, my wife. one day she tells me she's gonna stab my eyes out if i don't stop oggling these other women. i say, honey, that's progress! i'm only used to getting that treatment in the back!